 The reasons to realign

 After a radical shift in core doctrine and pastoral practice by The Episcopal Church (TEC), many people within the Diocese of Virginia were deeply troubled.
-We believe the Episcopal Church is hurting people who have already been damaged by the culture and is not a healthy organization.
+We believe the Episcopal Church is hurting people who have already been damaged by the culture and has lost its mission focus.
 TEC is responsible for causing schism in the Anglican communion and we were looking for a way to remain loyal Anglicans.
 In 2006, the Diocese of Virginia provided congregations a method to leave the Episcopal Church when they approved the use of a specified discernment process, called ‘A Protocol for Departing Congregations.’
 This imitative of our old diocese recognized the stress caused by the radical new teachings of TEC and graciously promised a mutually agreed exit provision for parishes who were deeply affected.
-Our parish faithfully followed this sanctioned process using diocese of Virginia supplied discernment material and hosting presentations form the diocese.
+Our parish faithfully followed this sanctioned process using diocese of Virginia supplied discernment material and hosting presentations from the diocese.
 In December 2006 we voted to leave TEC; as did ten (10) other Virginia churches.

 Sunday May 8th 2016

 We welcomed Bishop John Guernsey of the Diocese of the Mid Atlantic for the weekend and including the Sunday morning worship.
 This was our informal welcome into the Anglican Church of North America through the local diocese.
 The process was completed at the annual synod in November 2016.
 We are now part of the world wide Anglican communion, in fellowship with other members of the Anglican Family in Africa, South America, Asia and Europe.

 Bishop Given Gaula of Tanzania writes, “God is so good! now the Church of the Word has joined the larger community of true biblical believers, what wonderful news you have brought to me this evening!
 It indeed an inspirational news”!